 The Color module allows users with the Administer site configuration permission to quickly and easily change the color scheme of themes that have been built to be compatible with it.

 In order for color module to work, a theme must be specifically designed to use the color changing features.
-The Drupal 6 default theme, Garland, and the Drupal 7 default theme, Bartik, were both designed to take advantage of this module.
+The Drupal 6 default theme, Garland, and the Drupal 7 default theme, Bartik, are both compatible with the Color module.

 The Color module comes enabled in the Drupal 7 standard profile.
 You will have to enable the module if you are using Drupal 6 or the Drupal 7 minimal profile.

 After enabling the Color module, navigate to your theme's configuration page (in Drupal 7, Administration > Appearance or

 http://example.com/admin/appearance) and click "Settings" for your theme.
 This will display the color picker tool which will allow you to modify the theme's color settings.

 To change the color settings for a compatible theme, select the Settings link for your theme on the Themes administration page.
 If you don't see a color picker on that page, then your theme is not compatible with the color module.
 If you are sure that the theme does indeed support the color module, but the color picker does not appear, then follow these troubleshooting procedures.